-The Luther Burbank Rose Parade & Festival
+Luther Burbank Rose Parade and Festival is

 How did the Luther Burbank Rose Parade Come To Be?